 Use JDK 6 (Java SE Development Kit 1.6.0.20) or JDK 5 (1.5.0.24) with the JNDI extension with the Oracle Java Database Connectivity and Oracle Call Interface drivers.
 However, these are not mandatory for the database installation.
-JDK 1.5 is installed with this release.
+Please note that JDK 1.5 is installed with this release.